 Before the severe cold and damp of winter arrive, it’s a good idea to take a couple of steps to care for garden tools.
 With a bit of simple care, you can extend the life of a garden hose or hoe by years.
 We have assembled some tidbits of advice here, but would love to hear any other ideas from our legions of gardening friends.
-Please feel free to add a response to this article.

 Irrigation – Most importantly, don’t let water freeze inside your irrigation tools.
 Hoses should not be left attached to outdoor spigots during freezing temperatures.
 Instead, detach your hoses, and run them over a fence, ladder, or other tall object to drain as much water as possible, and wind the empty hoses into tidy coils.
-Nozzles and sprayers should be detached and broght indoors, or into the garage or tool shed, so that water doesn’t freeze inside them, breaking seals and causing leaks.
+Nozzles and sprayers should be detached and brought indoors, or into the garage or tool shed, so that water doesn’t freeze inside them, breaking seals and causing leaks.

 Hoes, shovels, forks, and rakes – Before you put that hose away, use it to spray as much dirt as possible from all of your metal tools.
 Try to get them really clean.
 Depending on what metal your tools are made out of, they may be prone to rust.
 Clods of soil can hold moisture in the nooks and crannies around screws, and the pieces that attach your tools to their handles.
 For metal that is prone to rusting, give it a good scrub with some steel wool, and wipe the surfaces briefly with an oiled rag.
 Use household 3-in-1 oil.
 Some kinds of hoes will benefit from sharpening against a file or stone.